Research by: Siddartha Sharma and Adhokshaj Mishra

 Uptycs EDR Detections

-Uptycs EDR armed with YARA process scanning detected these malicious scripts with a threat score of 10/10.
+Uptycs endpoints detection and response (EDR) armed with YARA process scanning detected these malicious scripts with a threat score of 10/10.

 Alongside the detections, Uptycs EDR also records all the events we mentioned above in the process_events table.
 Using the queries below, incident response analysts can easily identify such malicious events: